DongheeKang/MLOps_Note/gitlab_study_note.md

 ### Gitaly
 Gitaly provides high-level RPC access to Git repositories.
 It is used by GitLab to read and write Git data.

+### Redis
+Redis is a distributed system of key/value store, is used for user sessions, cache, queue for Sidekiq

 ### Redis sentinel
-Redis Sentinel is a distributed system
+Redis Sentinel is used for health checking and failover management

 ### Elasticsearch
 Elasticsearch repository indexer has to be utilized for indexing.